Courses Titled R - Z

 This course examines various legal issues impacting collegiate and professional sports.
-Students will analyze sports cases and materials that cover multiple disciplines, including contracts, torts, constitutional law, antitrust, labor and employment, intellectual property, and criminal law.
-Students will participate in problem solving exercises and drafting sessions, which explore areas such as player and coaching contracts and investigation of rules infractions and possible sanctions against universities.
-Students will augment their learning through analysis and discussion of up-to-the-minute sports law developments.
+Students will analyze sports cases and materials that cover multiple disciplines, including contracts, torts, constitutional law, antitrust, labor and employment, and intellectual property.
+Students will participate in discussions, problem solving exercises and drafting sessions, which explore areas such as player and coaching contracts and investigation of rules infractions and possible sanctions against universities.
+Students will augment their learning through analysis and discussion of current sports law developments.

 Recommended but not required: Antitrust Law (ANTI-300).